roboteng/a11y-agent-bridge/README.md

 - ✅ Full accessibility tree traversal with children enumeration
 - ✅ Actions: `focus`, `press`, `increment`, `decrement`
-- ✅ Unix socket transport for GUI applications
+- ✅ Unix socket transport
-- ✅ Stdio transport for CLI tools
 - ✅ Finding UI elements by traversing the tree
 - ✅ Performing actions on buttons, sliders, and other controls
 - ✅ Successfully tested with egui applications